Samuel A'Court Ashe: Occupations

 When the war erupted, Ashe enlisted in the Confederate Army and served for its duration, rising to the rank of captain.
 Among his duty assignments was serving at Fort Caswell, on the eastern end of Oak Island.

 After the war, Samuel married Hannah Emerson Willard in 1871 and had nine children (one of whom was William Willard Ashe, the noted botanist and associate of the United States Forest Service).
 Samuel studied law in Wilmington, later establishing a law practice there.
 Active in the Democratic Party, Ashe worked for several government departments and ultimately served in the North Carolina House of Representatives.
 As a legislator, Ashe revised North Carolina tax laws concerning the resolution of state debts.

 Ashe became editor of the Raleigh Daily News, and subsequently purchased the Raleigh Daily Observer, merging the two to become editor of both publications.
 A prolific writer, he wrote many materials between the period of 1908 and 1935 on the subjects of North Carolina history, the Civil War, and the post-war South.
 Perhaps Captain Ashe's most renowned publication is his booklet on the war published in 1935 and titled A Southern View of the Invasion of the Southern States and War of 1861-65, in which he addressed the subject of the constitutionality of the South's secession from the United States and other similar topics pertaining to the Confederacy, Abraham Lincoln, and the war.

 Death

-He died on August 31, 1938, at age 97 and was buried at the Oakwood Cemetery in Raleigh.
+He died on August 31, 1938, at age 97 and was buried at the Historic Oakwood Cemetery in Raleigh.
 On September 13, 1940, a memorial in his honor was unveiled on Capitol Square in Raleigh.
 This monument denotes that he was "a patriot, soldier, historian, legislator, editor, and Christian citizen."